 The case on the right is what we call low spin.

-And, as you think about it, you will realize that the high spin/low spin problem only arises for certain DN counts.
+And, as you think about it, you will realize that the high spin/low spin problem only arises for certain d^n counts.

-DN counts can go from d0 to d10, and that is the limit of the possibilities here.
-Zero, one, two, three, four, five, six, seven, eight, nine and ten.
+d^n counts can go from d^0 to d^10, and that is the limit of the possibilities here.
+Zero, one, two, three, four, five, six, seven, eight, nine, and ten.

-Here I have chosen a d6 case to illustrate the high spin versus low spin dichotomy.
+Here I have chosen a d^6 case to illustrate the high spin versus low spin dichotomy.
 And you might wonder when do you -- Well, let me get back to that in a moment.
 And let me just say here that we have four unpaired electrons in d^6 high spin.

 And so this one on the right, this low spin case is s equals zero.
 We would say that this is not paramagnetic.
 It is going to be only diamagnetic.
-It has no unpaired electrons to give it a magnetic moment according to the spin only formula that we looked at over here.
+It has no unpaired electrons to give it a magnetic moment according to the spin-only formula that we looked at over here.

 So we say this one turned out to be high spin.

 If you get to a condition where delta O is greater than this pairing energy, in other words, there is a big splitting between t(2g) and e(g)*, then the electrons will prefer to pair up down here in the t(2g).
 Whereas, if you think of it going to the limit of an infinitely small delta O, they would have S equals two because the gap between t(2g) and e(g)* in the limit of vanishing delta O, for example, when ligands go to an infinite distance away from the metal center, they would then, in that limit, have all five the same energy.

 And so your S would naturally equal two.

 Factors that give rise to large values of delta O favor low spin, and I will talk about a few more factors like that in a moment.

 Here is a brief introduction to the magnetic properties of coordination complexes.
 And I want to show that we can use the same types of diagrams to talk about the colors of transition metal complexes.
 We looked at the color change in that demonstration I showed you.

 And one of the really fascinating aspects of transition metal chemistry is the colors that arise because of absorption of a photon coincident with promotion of an electron from t(2g) to e(g)*.
 And so we will talk briefly now about electronic / absorption spectroscopy.

 And the most important thing I want to impart to you here is a selection rule wherein delta S is equal to zero.